JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-DeviceQueue - A pointer to a control object of type device queue.
+- DeviceQueue - A pointer to a control object of type device queue.

-This function can only be called from an IRQL of DISPATCH_LEVEL and is intended for use by device driver code that completes one I/O request and starts the next one.
+This function can only be called from an IRQL of `DISPATCH_LEVEL` and is intended for use by device driver code that completes one I/O request and starts the next one.

 The specified device queue spin lock is acquired and the state of the device queue is checked.

-If the state of the device queue is Not-Busy, then a bug check will occur (i.e., KeRemoveDeviceQueue cannot be called when the device queue is Not-Busy).
+If the state of the device queue is *Not-Busy*, then a bug check will occur (i.e., **KeRemoveDeviceQueue** cannot be called when the device queue is *Not-Busy*).

-If the state of the device queue is Busy, then an attempt is made to remove an entry from the head of the device queue.
-If the device queue is empty, then the state of the device queue is set to Not-Busy and a NULL pointer is returned as the function value.
+If the state of the device queue is *Busy*, then an attempt is made to remove an entry from the head of the device queue.
+If the device queue is empty, then the state of the device queue is set to *Not-Busy* and a NULL pointer is returned as the function value.
 Otherwise, the next entry is removed from the head of the device queue, the inserted status of the entry is set to FALSE, and the address of the entry is returned as the function value.

 The specified device queue spin lock is released.